 “Beloved, I pray that in all respects you may prosper and be in good health, just as your soul prospers.”
 (NASB)

 To prosper is really to accomplish what you intend to do successfully.
 There’s an interesting example of this.
-In the first chapter of Romans, Paul tells the Christians at Rome that’s he’s praying that he may have a prosperous journey, by the will of God, to them in Rome.
-And In Acts, chapter 27 and 28, we have a description of the journey that Paul actually took.
+In the first chapter of Romans, Paul tells the Christians at Rome that he’s praying that he may have a prosperous journey, by the will of God, to them in Rome.
+And in Acts, chapters 27 and 28, we have a description of the journey that Paul actually took.
 Now, it’s interesting to see how it was prosperous.
 He did not travel first class; he traveled as a prisoner in chains.
 They experienced a tremendous storm which lasted about two weeks without ceasing.
 They were thrown up on an island as castaways, and when Paul was gathering sticks to make a fire, a viper bit him and hung onto his hand but the supernatural power of God kept him from any harm.
-And after that, there was a tremendous move of the Spirit of God on that island, which proved to be be Malta.
+And after that, there was a tremendous move of the Spirit of God on that island, which proved to be Malta.
 And so, ultimately, Paul arrived at Rome.
 He had a prosperous journey but he didn’t travel first class.
-It was prosperous because he accomplished God’s purpose which was much higher than human purpose would have been.
-So when you think of prosper, especially when you’re reading in the Bible, think of it not so much in terms of owning a lot, as in terms of succeeding in what you’re commissioned to do.
+It was prosperous because he accomplished God’s purpose, which was much higher than human purpose would have been.
+So when you think of 'prosper', especially when you’re reading in the Bible, think of it not so much in terms of owning a lot, as in terms of succeeding in what you’re commissioned to do.

 And then we have the word, which we’re particularly focusing on, abound, abundant and abundance.
 Now again, that word does not necessarily indicate the possession of large sums of money or other material goods.
 Abundance means basically you’ve got enough for all your own needs and something to spare for others.
 Abundance is always associated with a thought of having something for others as well as yourself.